 Take a walk in the wilderness or park.
 Above all, learn the basic techniques for “Forest Bathing.”
 Essentially, this practice focuses your attention on your body and the landscape.
 It gets you out of your head.

 If you can, find a natural setting.
 Nature is full of healing.
 The ideal place is the wilderness.
 Someplace untouched by the hand of man is ideal.
-If a natural environment isn’t available, walk in a quiet park where you can hear and see the natural beauty of the world can work.
-If you need to walk in the city, walk on grass when possible, it is better than concrete and asphalt.
+If a natural environment isn’t available, walk in a quiet park where you can hear and see the world’s natural beauty can work.
+If you need to walk in the city, walk on the grass or bare ground when possible, it is better than concrete and asphalt.
 But, if you are in the city, at least get outdoors and look at the sky.
 If you are stuck inside, visualize a place in nature.

 You can start by learning basic mindfulness meditation techniques.
-These are easy to learn seated and moving meditative techniques you can use anywhere for any length of time.
+It is easy to learn these seated and moving meditative practices you can use anywhere for any length of time.
 Learning to quiet the mind is an asset.
-This is the most powerful tool for conquering stress.
+It’s the most powerful tool for conquering stress.

-When you Chant a mantra takes the mind out of your normal hectic problem identification mode to one of a peaceful but energizing mood.
-It helps to ease the anxiety and anxiousness of thought patterns cause stress.
-It also enables our heart to relax from any negative emotional state, thus reducing the amount of stress.
+When you Chant, a mantra takes the mind out of your normal hectic problem identification mode to a peaceful but energizing mood.
+It helps ease the anxiety and anxiety of thought patterns that cause stress.
+It also enables our heart to relax from any negative emotional state, thus reducing stress.

 Read Something New and Challenging

 Reading is how we install new software in our minds.
 It’s important to read something fun and read things that stretch your thinking.
 Above all, read things outside of your comfort zone.
 Believe it or not, this will reduce your stress.
-It gives the mind something new to think about.
-This is very restorative.
+It gives the mind something new to think about, which is very therapeutic.
 It also creates new neuron pathways.
 In turn, this helps you to cope with stress and anxiety.